Our Bicycle Accident Attorneys Can Help If You or a Loved One Suffered Injuries in a Bicycle Accident in Olympia & Tacoma

 These injuries are serious and require immediate medical attention.
 You may need to undergo multiple types of treatment, including one or more surgeries, and lengthy recovery and rehabilitation to restore function.
 Unfortunately, some of these injuries may result in lifelong impairments.

 As the statistics from the Washington Traffic Safety Commission show, the potential for fatal injury in a bicycle accident is high.
 If you tragically lost your loved one due to injuries sustained in a cycling accident, our bicycle accident lawyers can pursue a wrongful death claim on your family’s behalf.

 Crashes involving bicyclists often happen due to the same reasons that motor vehicle accidents and other related collisions occur.
 The difference, however, is that people on bikes have significantly less protection from injury than those in a passenger vehicle.

-Although Washington State law treats bicycles the same as motor vehicles when riding on roadways, vehicles take up significantly more of the road.
+Although Washington State law treats bicycles the same as motor vehicles when riding on roadways, vehicles take up significantly more road.
 As a result, negligence on the part of a driver poses a risk not only to other cars but to cyclists as well.